Home » ABA School Readiness » Unit 5: A Developmental Psychobiological Approach to School Readiness and Self-Regulation

 Conclusion

-In conclusion, self-regulation is a cornerstone of a Child’s Readiness for School and overall development.
+In conclusion, self-regulation in autism is a cornerstone of a Child’s Readiness for School and overall development.
 This is apparent through its nature itself.
 It is complex, ranging from the emotional side to the cognitive and behavioral side and including the social element.
 Students with self-regulation skills can control their behavior, easily fit in academically, and make true friends, while exploring the world on their own.
 By the means of such targeted tactics it is possible to implement improvement of self-regulation skills and interventions can be applied regardless of age.
 It is the duty of Educators and Caregivers, to assist in self-regulation of the children so that they can be better in life as well at school.

 Please Note: The content of this blog is for informational purposes only and should not be considered a substitute for professional medical advice, diagnosis, or treatment.
 Consult a qualified healthcare professional for personalized guidance tailored to your specific situation.